 As for the mean, we chose in [Pennec, 1996, Pennec, 1999, Pennec, 2004] a variational approach to generalize the Normal Law: we define it as the distribution that minimizes the information knowing the mean and the covariance.
-Neglecting the cut-locus constraints, we show that this amounts to consider a Gaussian distribution on the exponential chart centered at the mean point that is truncated at the cut locus (if there is one).
-However, the relation between the concentration matrix (the "metric" used in the exponential of the probability density function) and the covariance matrix is slightly more complex that the simple inversion of the vectorial case, as it has to be corrected for the curvature of the manifold.
-Last but not least, using the Mahalanobis distance of a normally distributed random feature, we can generalize the χ^2 law: we were able to show that is has the same density as in the vectorial case up to an order 3 in σ .
+This amounts to consider a Gaussian distribution on the exponential chart centered at the mean point that is truncated at the cut locus (if there is one).
+However, the relation between the concentration matrix (the "metric" used in the exponential of the probability density function) and the covariance matrix is slightly more complex than the simple inversion of the vectorial case, as it has to be corrected for the curvature of the manifold.
+Last but not least, using the Mahalanobis distance of a normally distributed random feature, we can generalize the $\chi^2$ law: we were able to show that is has the same density as in the vectorial case up to an order 3 in $\sigma$ .
 This opens the way to the generalization of many other statistical tests, as we may expect similarly simple approximations for sufficiently centered distributions.